scalawithcats/scala-with-cats/src/pages/adt/scala.md

 - Scala 3's doesn't currently support nested `enums` (`enums` within `enums`).
 This may change in the future, but right now it can be more convenient to use the Scala 2 representation to express this without having to convert to disjunctive normal form.

 - Scala 2's representation can express things that are almost, but not quite, algebraic data types.
 For example, if you define a method on an `enum` you must be able to define it for all the members of the `enum`.
 Sometimes you want a case of an `enum` to have methods that are only defined for that case.
-If so, you'll need to use the Scala 2 representation instead.
+To implement this you'll need to use the Scala 2 representation instead.